Current Research

 Collaboration with the TESS Team

 In August 2019, I joined the TESS team at NASA Goddard Space Flight Center in Greenbelt, MD.
-I was a NASA Postdoctoral Program Fellow for three years, and now I’ve transitioned to a Postdoctoral Research Associate faculty position at the University of Maryland, Baltimore County (UMBC).
-Via a cooperative agreement between UMBC and NASA, I continue to work with the TESS team, with Dr. Joshua E. Schlieder as my advisor.
-My research focuses on nearby low-mass stars, with an emphasis on understanding the fully convective boundary, flare star properties, and transiting planets.
+I was a NASA Postdoctoral Program Fellow for three years and held a Postdoctoral Research Associate faculty position at the University of Maryland, Baltimore County (UMBC) for one.
+My research focused on nearby low-mass stars, with an emphasis on understanding the fully convective boundary, flare star properties, and transiting planets.

-I recently led the discovery and characterization of the LHS 1678 exoplanet system, a nearby “Gaia gap” M dwarf with an uncommon history, hosting a scarcely-detected substellar companion in a decades-long orbit and three rocky planets that are candidates for atmospheric characterization with JWST.
-The three planets are some of the smallest to date and include an ultrashort period planet and two Venus zone planets in near-resonance.
+I led the discovery and characterization of the LHS 1678 exoplanet system (Silverstein et al. 2021, 2024), a nearby “Gaia gap” M dwarf with an uncommon history, hosting a scarcely detected substellar companion in a decades-long orbit and three rocky planets that are candidates for atmospheric characterization with JWST.
+The three planets are some of the smallest to date and include an ultrashort period planet and two Venus-zone planets in near-resonance.
 This deep-dive effort to comprehensively understand each component and the system as a whole included data from 15 different telescope systems with time baselines as long as 16 years and ranging from direct imaging to ground-based astrometry to high-precision radial velocity data and more.
 I intend to continue work on this system, while bringing my experience in holistic exoplanet system characterization to collaborations on other systems and projects.

 Continued Connection with RECONS